As we receive questions from parents, we will post frequently asked questions here.

 6. Why should my student live in UVU-sponsored housing?

 Although UVU does not have on-campus housing, we do offer sponsored housing.
 Sponsored housing complexes are in cooperation with UVU and in partnership with the Residential Engagement Coordinator (REC) program.
 The REC program facilitates activities on a weekly basis that involve students in engaged activities at the apartment complex, designed to bring students together in common social communities.
-For a complete list of UVU-sponsored housing complexes, vist uvu.edu/housing/.
+For a complete list of UVU-sponsored housing complexes, visit uvu.edu/housing/.

 7. How do I find out about residency requirements?